vakomash/tyrant_optimize/ml/README.md

 If you do not have administrator rights append `--user`/`--break-system-packages` to above command.

-Alternatively, if some errors occur in later steps:
+Alternatively, if some errors occur in later steps to install from source.